DavidSouzaLD/DavidSouzaLD/README.md

 - 📫 I'm from Brazil, Rio Grande do Norte, Natal
 - 👀 I'm interested in learning and delving into several different programming languages.
 - 🌱 I’m currently learning HTML, CSS, JS, SQL and PHP.
+- 🐱‍👤 I like to program games in my spare time.

 <!---
 DavidSouzaLD/DavidSouzaLD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.